The government aims to have a vibrant tourism sector that:

 The tourism sector is an essential component of Ireland’s employment base.
-It supports 140,000 jobs in the accommodation and food sector alone.
-It is estimated that tourism supports in the region of 200,000 jobs overall.
+It supports around 325,000 jobs on the island of Ireland.
 In addition, many third-level students are employed on a part-time or seasonal basis in the tourism industry.
 The income earned from this employment assists in meeting their living expenses and costs associated with third-level education.

 The interaction between overseas visitors and those employed in our tourism sector is highly important.
 It creates a positive link between the qualities of Ireland as a place and the qualities of the Irish people.
 It is essential that the level of service provided to visitors is of the highest possible standard.